 Brand and Price

-The market for bladeless Tower Fans includes several reputable brands known for their quality and innovation.
+The market for bladeless tower fans includes several reputable brands known for their quality and innovation.
 Dyson, for instance, is often considered the pioneer in bladeless technology, offering premium models known for their performance, advanced features, and purifying capabilities, albeit at a higher price point.
 Other reliable brands include Dre